thu2thu2/keyprotect-nodejs-client-1/README.md

 - All methods return a Promise that either resolves with the response from the service or rejects with an Error.
 The response contains the body, the headers, the status code, and the status text.
 - Use the `serviceUrl` parameter to set the endpoint URL that is specific to your Key Protect service instance.
-The endpoint can be either public or private, for example in the above auth.js configuration it can be:
+The endpoint can be either public or private, for example:

   ```
   serviceUrl: 'https://us-south.kms.cloud.ibm.com'